-The Club is proud to announce the recipient of the Simms Medal for 2016 is Riversimple for the development of the Rasa hydrogen fuel cell electric car.
+The Club is proud to announce that the recipients of the Simms Medal for 2017 is the HIPERCAR Consortium.

 Without doubt among the most prestigious honours in recognition of home-grown British automotive engineering talent, the Simms Medal is only awarded in years when the Club’s Dewar and Simms Technical Committee deems there have been contenders of sufficient merit.
 And 2017 is one such year.

 Receiving the Simms Medal was Neil Yates from Ariel Ltd, Nick Carpenter from Delta Motorsport Ltd and Ian Foley from Equipmake Ltd. Together these expert UK-based companies make up the HIPERCAR Consortium, which has collectively developed a new high performance electrified supercar.